Between running a business and everyday life,

 If your photos do include your employees, it’s important to update your photos often.
 People come and go at any business and you don’t want to feature images of people on your site who haven’t worked at your company in years.
 Your employees are your best content tools, so use their smiling faces throughout all of your marketing material.
 Customers will love seeing a more authentic, personal side of your brand.

 Cheaper Isn’t Always Better

 One of the appeals of stock images is that they can be very inexpensive, or even free.
 But it’s important to remember that cheaper isn’t always better.
 As a business owner, you want to cut unnecessary costs wherever possible, but you must also know when it’s time to invest.
+Website redesign is surely one place you want to take out the money and invest.
+It is something that is going to be your first point of contact for many customers, over the years.
 When you’re running your own business, money can be tight, and the marketing budget is usually one of the first to be cut.